 Under the theme “Bringing You Home,” Community Transit is highlighting the efforts of employees and departments that keep its service running, from bus drivers, mechanics and planners to IT and HR staff.
 These dramatic photos will be featured in social media, advertising and on a traveling display honoring the faces behind the service provided.

-Throughout the spring and summer, Community Transit will participate in fairs, festivals and parades throughout Snohomish County to talk about a major service expansion taking place in September.
+Throughout the spring and summer, Community Transit will participate in fairs, festivals and parades throughout Snohomish County to talk about a major service expansion [link archived] taking place in September.
 Two new routes and a number of new bus trips are being added.

 At some events, the agency will take its popular “antique bus” – a 1959 GMC that was one of the original vehicles – decorated with 40th anniversary markings.
 Cutouts of employees from throughout the agency are seated in the bus, creating a walk-through diorama.